GuilhermeStracini/POC-rust-Microservice/README.md

-# poc-rust-microservice
+# POC Rust microservice

-A microservice written in Rust
+A microservice proof of concept written in Rust